microsoft/coyote/README.md

 Coyote is used by several teams in [Azure](https://azure.microsoft.com/) to design, implement and systematically test production distributed systems and services.
-In the words of an Azure Service Architect:
+In the words of an Azure service architect:
 > Coyote found several issues early in the dev process, this sort of issues that would
-> usually bleed through into production and become very expensive to fix later
+> usually bleed through into production and become very expensive to fix later.

 See our [documentation](docs/_learn) for more information about the project, case studies, and reference documentation.